blaix/prettynice/README.md

 but you can do it through ports.

 See [examples/database-ports](https://github.com/blaix/prettynice/tree/main/examples/database-ports) for a working example of doing this with prisma.

+## Deployment

+The basic steps for deployment are:

+1. Build with optimizations: `npx prettynice build --optimize`
+2. Deploy the `dist` folder.
+3. Run with: `node dist/server/index.js`

+If you cloned one of the examples, there are scripts for the build and run steps:

+* `npm run build`
+* `npm start`

 ## Goals